Get a Valuation

 Making an Offer

-When you’ve found a property you’d like to live in, you should put in an offer to the landlord as quickly as possible.
-There could be a lot of competition from other tenants, so you need to be fast to avoid missing out.
-If your offer is accepted, you will need to complete some paperwork and put down an initial holding fee (1 week’s worth of rent).
+When you’ve found a property you’d like to live in, you should make an offer to the landlord as quickly as possible.
+There may be considerable competition from other tenants, so you need to act quickly to avoid missing out.
+If your offer is accepted, you’ll need to complete some paperwork and pay an initial holding fee (equivalent to one week’s rent).

 Documentations